Monni/SanLa-classic/docs/specifications/TransmissionErrors.md

 TODO:
 4. Blacklist package id to not care next time when broadcasted?

+#### Error Case: A device receives a request for a packet that doesn't exist.

+A device receives a request for a packet a requesting device has originally received by an other device's broadcast.
+The device which received the request does not have the requested packet.

+#### Sequence Diagram
+![alt text][err_pac_req_packet_not_exists]

+#### Steps
+1. Device receives a packet request.
+2. Validate if the device has the packet.
+    * Upon not having the packet, do nothing.

 [err_bro]: https://github.com/Monni/SanLa-classic/blob/docs/docs/sequence_diagrams/error_cases/err_bro.png "Error in BRO state"
 [err_pac_req]: https://github.com/Monni/SanLa-classic/blob/docs/docs/sequence_diagrams/error_cases/err_pac_req.png "Error in PAC-REQ state"
+[err_pac_req_packet_not_exists]: https://github.com/Monni/SanLa-classic/blob/docs/docs/sequence_diagrams/error_cases/err_pac_req_packet_not_exists.png "Error in PAC-REQ state, packet doesn't exist"